Performance Session Types

 A basic TWAMP session (using the TWAMP-Test protocol) takes place over a UDP connection set up between a sender and a reflector.
 The TWAMP session has two directions: uplink (sender to reflector) and downlink (reflector to sender).

-The following diagram shows how a basic TWAMP session is set up in the Skylight Solution.
-The sender can be a Skylight sensor: control or a Sylight sensor: module (connected to Skylight sensor: control and configured as a VCE).
+The following diagram shows how a basic TWAMP session is set up in the Provider Connectivity Assurance Solution.
+The sender can be a Assurance Sensor Control or a Sylight sensor: module (connected to Provider Connectivity Assurance Sensor Control and configured as a VCE).
 The reflector can be any device capable of reflecting standard TWAMP.

 Setup for a TWAMP Session with TWAMP-Control